jhaynie/isometric-titanium/README.md

 Could still be written by the developer, however, the compiler might pre-process to something like:

-	var window = require('ti/ui/window')({backgroundColor:'red'});
+	var window = new (require('ti/ui/window'))({backgroundColor:'red'});

 In this way, the experience that developers currently have (and their representative code) could stay the same.
 The compiler would know how to pull in the appropriate modules as needed as part of the build process.

 ## Async versus Sync

 Today, the Ti.Current API is synchronous for the most part.
 This has provided a much more simple developer experience at the slight tradeoff in performance.

 For Ti.Next, we should think hard about asynchronous APIs.
 We could provide a promise style way to provide an easier API for developers.
 We could also use the compiler to turn synchronous code into async code for execution (although, this could be itself a problem if not done well).